Yoasobi: Impact and achievements

 Yoasobi has been credited as a pioneer and representative of Japanese pop scene in the 2020s (Note: Attributed to Real Sound, Billboard Japan, and The Japan Times.) and the Reiwa era.
 (Note: Attributed to Brutus, Diamond, and Real Sound.)
 According to Oricon, the duo was the top-ten best-selling artist in Japan in 2021, 2023, and 2024, grossing billion, billion, and billion, respectively.
-For digital platforms, the duo grossed billion in 2022, billion in 2023 (the best-selling of that year), and billion in 2024.
-As of December 2023, Oricon named the duo the tenth best-selling artist in Reiwa era so far, earning billion, as well as "Yoru ni Kakeru", "Kaibutsu" / "Yasashii Suisei", "Idol", and "Gunjō" placing in the top-20 best-selling singles, and The Book becoming twentieth the best-selling album.
-For Billboard Japans year-end Artist 100 (formerly Top Artist), the duo was the top ten artist since 2020, including number one in 2023.
-(Note: On the Billboard Japan year-end Artist 100 chart, Yoasobi reached number eight in 2020, number two in 2021 and 2022, number one in 2023, and number three in 2024.)
-The duo's four songs–"Yoru ni Kakeru", "Gunjō", "Kaibutsu", and "Idol" received diamond streaming certification or higher from the Recording Industry Association of Japan (RIAJ).
+For digital platforms, the duo also grossed billion in 2022, billion in 2023 (the best-selling of that year), billion in 2024, and billion in 2025.
+As of December 2023, Oricon named the duo the tenth best-selling artist in Reiwa era so far, earning billion; "Yoru ni Kakeru", "Kaibutsu" / "Yasashii Suisei", "Idol", and "Gunjō" inside the top-20 best-selling singles; and The Book the twentieth best-selling album.
+As of August 2026, Yoasobi was the third most streamed artist in Japan on Oricon, following Mrs. Green Apple and Official Hige Dandism, with 8.96 billion times, grossing billion.

+For the Billboard Japan, the duo has placed in the top ten on the year-end Artist 100 (formerly Top Artist) since 2020: number eight in 2020, number two in 2021 and 2022, number one in 2023, number three in 2024, and number nine in 2025.
+In July 2026, the duo exceeded ten billion streams in Japan, compiled by Billboard Japan, the fourth artist to achieve this milestone, following Mrs. Green Apple, Official Hige Dandism, and Back Number.
+Since Billboard Japan and Oricon began tracking on-demand streams, "Yoru ni Kakeru" became the first-ever song to surpass 500 million and one billion on-demand streams in Japan.
+These resulted in the Recording Industry Association of Japan (RIAJ) certifying the song the first-ever diamond and double diamond in history.
+Abema Times dubbed the success of "Yoru ni Kakeru" as a symbol of the beginning of the streaming era in Japan, where originally favored the CD format.
+Furthermore, "Idol" also broke the record for the fastest song to exceed 100 million to one billion streams at that time in 137 weeks, and to be certified streaming diamond by the RIAJ within 295 days since its release.